peterkuma/ds-format/docs/master/Command_line/cmds.md

 Usage: `ds merge` *dim* *input*... *output* [*options*]

 Merge datasets along a dimension *dim*.
 If the dimension is not defined in the dataset, merge along a new dimension *dim*.
-If *new* is `none` and *dim* is not new, variables without the dimension are set with the first occurrence of the variable.
-If *new* is not `none` and *dim* is not new, variables without the dimension dim are merged along a new dimension *new*.
-If variables is not `none`, only those variables are merged along a new dimension and other variables are set to the first occurrence of the variable.
+If *new* is `none` and *dim* is not new, variables without the dimension *dim* are set with the first occurrence of the variable.
+If *new* is not `none` and *dim* is not new, variables without the dimension *dim* are merged along a new dimension *new*.
+If *variables* is not `none`, only those variables are merged along a new dimension, and other variables are set to the first occurrence of the variable.
+Variables which are merged along a new dimension and are not present in all datasets have their subsets corresponding to the datasets where they are missing filled with missing values.
+Dataset and variable metadata are merged sequentially from all datasets, with matadata from later datasets overriding metadata from the former ones.

 Arguments: